Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 How to Negotiate Lower Commission Rates

 Commission rates are always negotiable.
-Agents may prefer you believe otherwise, but nothing in law or regulation mandates specific rates.
+Whether you’re looking for a low commission real estate agent in Chicago or simply want reduced real estate commissions on your sale, nothing in law or regulation mandates specific rates.
 Here’s how to approach negotiations.

 Timing Your Negotiation